“And a mistake repeated more than once is a decision.” -Paulo Coelho

 The following decision-making framework (via @BalesFootball and @JimRaymount) summarizes the process involved in the personal decision-making process if you’re deliberate.
 The framework aligns well in the professional setting too.

 No matter what you say to the external world, you make some guesses at the end of the day.
-The difference is between a totally wild guess (risky!) vs. an educated one.
-So, on the education front, how much should you invest in learning depends on the nature of the decision you’re making.
+The difference is between a wild guess (risky!) vs. an educated one.
+So, on the education front, how much you should invest in learning depends on the nature of your decision.

 Jeff Bezos, in his 1997 letter to shareholders, describes two types of decisions (emphasis is mine):

 Some decisions are consequential and irreversible or nearly irreversible – one-way doors – and these decisions must be made methodically, carefully, slowly, with great deliberation and consultation.
 If you walk through and don’t like what you see on the other side, you can’t get back to where you were before.
 We can call these Type 1 decisions.
 But most decisions aren’t like that – they are changeable, reversible – they’re two-way doors.
 If you’ve made a suboptimal Type 2 decision, you don’t have to live with the consequences for that long.
 You can reopen the door and go back through.
 Type 2 decisions can and should be made quickly by high judgment individuals or small groups.

 The nature of the problem you attempt to solve determines the effort you need to invest in designing the solution (decision-making).
 Be deliberate in identifying whether you are dealing with a one-way door (or Type 1) situation or a reversible two-way door (or Type 2)?

 As organizations get larger, there seems to be a tendency to use the heavy-weight Type 1 decision-making process on most decisions, including many Type 2 decisions.
 The end result of this is slowness, unthoughtful risk aversion, failure to experiment sufficiently, and consequently diminished invention.

 Who is making the decisions